 4 ETF Portfolio for Canadians

 The next step adds gold miners to the protection side of the 3 ETF portfolio.
 Growth is still in XAW and XIC or HXT.
 Protection is now split between ZAG or VSB and XGD or ZGD.
 For example, if you chose to have 80 or 90% growth, your protection side would be split evenly between bonds and gold miners.
-If your portfolio is 70% growth and 30% protection, your protection side would be 2/3rd bonds and 1/3rd gold so that gold makes up no more than 10% of your total portfolio.
+If your portfolio is 70% growth and 30% protection, your protection side would be two-thirds bonds and one-third gold so that gold makes up no more than 10% of your total portfolio.

 5 ETF Portfolio for Canadians